-VPN Payment – Things are rapidly changing in the VPN market and online privacy world.
-Indeed, it’s more that common to hear nowadays that some security exploit have used some kind of VPN service so as to maintain some kind of privacy.
-If you’ve been reading the news about privacy, you would notice that words like VPN, proxies are commonly used by those hackers.
+Things are rapidly changing in the VPN market and online privacy world.
+Indeed, it’s more than ordinary to hear nowadays that some security exploit has used some VPN service to maintain some privacy.
+If you’ve been reading the news about privacy, you will notice that those hackers commonly use words like VPN, proxies.

 VPN providers = bad guys?

-In fact, the VPN industry itself is suffering from those “bad advertisement” since most people now associate VPN providers to the “bad guys”.
+The VPN industry itself is suffering from those “bad advertisement” since most people now associate VPN providers with the “bad guys.”
 So, as a simple VPN user, you may also be assimilated to a hacker.
-Indeed, even though you are only using a VPN solution so as to overcome some geo-location limitation, you may still be at risk of being considered as a “hacker”.
-You know, like the lambda user who wants to view hulu or BBC iPlayer from their computer even though he is not located in an approved country.
+Indeed, even though you are only using a VPN solution to overcome some geo-location limitation, you may still be at risk of being considered as a “hacker.”
+You know, like the lambda user who wants to view Hulu or BBC iPlayer from their computer even though he is not located in an approved country.

 Is still PayPal a good option?

 But things are getting more “limiting” for VPN providers.
 Indeed, not so long ago, Paypal – one of the most used online payment processor/gateway have refused the use of their payment system to BtGuard.
-BtGuard is a VPN provider who is known for providing a VPN service that is BitTorent compliant.
+BtGuard is a VPN service which is known for providing a VPN service that is BitTorrent compliant.

 BitTorrent is another system that is commonly assimilated to file sharing.
 And unfortunately for them, whenever people think of file sharing, they directly think of illegal file sharing.
 Although BitTorrent is also used for legally sharing files between peers – a lot of software vendors make their latest version available for download via Torrent.

 So what’s the point here?
-It seems clear that in order to fight against piracy and hackers, most government entities as well as big players have decided to cut it from the roots: at the payment processing level.
-Indeed, Paypal is not the only payment processor that exists nowadays.
+It seems clear that to fight against piracy and hackers, most government entities, as well as big players, have decided to cut it from the roots: at the payment processing level.
+Indeed, Paypal is not the only payment processor that exists nowadays (PerfectMoney is somehow similar).
 But, since it’s one of the major player – whatever decision it takes against VPN providers will be a strong signal to the market.

-Have you been able to buy your own Bitcoins and use them for VPN payment?
-From my own experience it is not as easy as it sounds and not easy to understand.
-But, it may worth the pain as it is probably the most anonymous payment method available at this time.
+Have you been able to set up your Bitcoin wallet, buy Bitcoins and use them for VPN payment?
+From my personal experience, it is not as easy as it sounds and not easy to understand.
+But, it may worth the pain as it is probably the most anonymous payment option available at this time.
 Also, Ripple VPN payments are possible.

 How do you pay for your VPN account?

-So what about you?
-How do you do your VPN payment?
-Do you think this is one argument that will actually influence your VPN buying decision?
-Or do you think that it doesn’t matter not having PayPal option so long as you can pay via other alternatives (alertpay, plimus, moneybookers, bitcoin, …)
+How do you make your VPN payment?
+Do you think this is one argument that will influence your VPN buying decision?
+Or do you think that it doesn’t matter not having PayPal option so long as you can pay via other alternatives (Alertpay, Plimus, Moneybookers, bitcoin, …)